 Hello!
 I’m Dana Sheridan (a.k.a.
 Dr. Dana), creator of Pop Goes the Page.
 I’m also the Education & Outreach Coordinator of the Cotsen Children’s Library at Princeton University.
 My library offers a number of story times, programs, and workshops, many of which you will find described on this blog.
 They’ve all been “field tested,” so feel free to replicate them in your own library, classroom, or home!

-I’m an educator, artist, book fanatic, and mother of two.
+I’m an educator, artist, writer, book fanatic, and mother of two.
 I received my Master’s and Ph.D. in Educational Psychology from the University of Virginia.
 My degrees focused on individual differences in learning and how children learn in informal, free-choice learning environments.
 Over the years, I’ve designed programs for a variety of institutions – a children’s hospital, special collections libraries, a historical society, a science center, and a major city zoo.

 I’d also like to thank Michael Muzzie, Senior Web Developer at Princeton University for his fantastic guidance, troubleshooting abilities, clever workarounds, and willingness to pursue special requests such as floating glossary windows and thumbnail links.